smutil/smoketester/README.md

 1. Multiple targets/endpoints can be tested
 2. Configurable retry option in case of test failure
 3. Configurable Qualitygate
+4. Option to provide multiple texts in response for matching
-4. only GET method is supported
+5. GET and POST both method are supported

 Usage